Simon Emmerson: The Imagined Village

-Earlier in his career, under the pseudonym Simon Booth, he was a member of the bands Working Week and Weekend, played guitar on Everything but the Girl's debut album Eden and produced records for Baaba Maal and Manu Dibango.
+Musical Director at Lush

+Emmerson joined Lush Cosmetics as musical director in 2008, composing soundtracks to some of their spa experiences.

+He formed a record company Emmerson Corncrake and Constantine with its founder, Mark Constantine.

 Personal life and death

 Emmerson was also a keen bird watcher and a druid.
+He lived in Broadwindsor.

 Emmerson died on 13 March 2023, one day after his 67th birthday.